 Common Jet Ski Brands

 When it comes to personal watercraft, there are several popular brands for buyers to choose from.
 Here are some of the top major brands in the market today:

 Kawasaki Jet Ski

 Kawasaki is probably the most well-known brand in personal watercraft, with their Jet Skis being synonymous with PWCs in many parts of the world.
 Known for being the first to bring stand-up personal watercraft to the market in 1973, Kawasaki’s jet skis have been at the forefront of the industry ever since.
-Jet Skis includes a wide variety of models, ranging from the entry-level STX-15F to the high-end Ultra 310.
+Jet Skis includes a wide variety of models, ranging from the entry-level STX-15F to the high-end Kawasaki Ultra 310.
 Models can feature powerful 4-stroke engines and the latest in hull design technology for superior performance and handling.
-Kawasaki’s Jet Ski lineup also offers a variety of options to suit every budget and riding style, including color options, accessories, and additional features such as cruise control, music systems, and more.
+Kawasaki’s Jet Ski lineup also offers a variety of options to suit every budget and riding style, including color options, accessories, built-in GPS systems, and additional features such as cruise control, music systems, and even some luxury Jet Skis.